Zafar-southeast/GraphLoom/README.md

 **Multimodal KG-RAG Framework for Grounded Question Answering**

-GraphLoom is a Python implementation of the paper "GraphLoom: Controlled Evidence Injection for Interleaved KG-RAG in Multimodal QA".
+GraphLoom is a Python implementation of the paper "GraphLoom: Reliability-Calibrated Graph Evidence Routing for Multimodal KG-RAG".
 It combines retrieval-augmented generation with instance-level multimodal knowledge graphs for accurate, evidence-grounded answers.

 ## Features